TessCreative/english-for-designers/04-voice-tone-style/storytelling-first-draft.md

 # ~~Dissocial~~ Personality Of Multiple Passions
-## My Journey to Personal Branding
+## My Journey to Personal/Artistic Branding
 _--This is a first draft--_

 text - intro to the topic